Frequently Asked Questions

 Cwrs Cymraeg (which simply means 'Welsh Course') emphasizes the spoken language, and provides instruction at various levels ranging from absolute a beginner to quite advanced.
 The teaching staff of Welsh-speaking instructors is brought from Wales and North America.
 All of them are experienced, trained teachers, and class sizes are small.
 There are approximately 5 hours of classroom language instruction per day, supplemented by further language-related activities in the afternoon.
 Evening events such as singing, Welsh folk dances, Welsh-language films, and a Noson Lawen, or talent night, provide additional opportunities to relax while still enjoying a Welsh-language atmosphere.

 The Cymdeithas Madog Cwrs Cymraeg is held once every summer, each time in a different location.
 In the summer of 2003, for example, Cymdeithas Madog held Cwrs Cymraeg Y Llynnoedd Mawr on the campus of Carthage College in Kenosha, Wisconsin.
 In recent years, the course has gone to such varied places as Baltimore, Ottawa, Milwaukee, Buffalo, Atlanta, and Berkeley.
-The next course, Cwrs Cymraeg 2017, will be held at Siena College in Albany, New York.
+The next course, Cwrs Cymraeg 2018, will be held at Hamline University in St Paul, MN

 How can anyone learn an entire language in just a week?